 Eva Frost is a project manager at JazzDanmark, the national organisation in Denmark responsible for supporting jazz musicians both within their country and with exporting Danish music around the world.

 A lot of countries have these organisations, but in my experience these Danes are some of the most proactive I’ve ever met in the jazz world!

-I was invited to be a judge for the 2017 ‘Sounds of Denmark‘ festival which takes place in London this September and I got to run a workshop with the final musicians.
+I was invited to be a judge for the 2017 & 2018 ‘Sounds of Denmark‘ festival which takes place in London and have run workshops with the final musicians.
 So I know first hand the excellent range of musicians coming out of Denmark and also how focused the team at JazzDanmark are at helping them build sustainable international careers.